mcastling/mcastling.github.io/NUItutorials/animation.md

 Another example taken from the working example in this tutorial:
 ~~~{.cs}
 _animation.AnimateTo(_text, "Orientation", new Rotation(new Radian(new Degree(180.0f)), PositionAxis.X), 0, 500, new AlphaFunction(AlphaFunction.BuiltinFunctions.EaseInOutSine));
 _animation.AnimateTo(_text, "Orientation", new Rotation(new Radian(new Degree(0.0f)), PositionAxis.X), 500, 1000, new AlphaFunction(AlphaFunction.BuiltinFunctions.EaseInOutSine));

 _animation.AnimateBy(_text, "ScaleX", 3, 1000, 1500);
 _animation.AnimateBy(_text, "ScaleY", 4.0f, 1500, 2000);
 ~~~

-Note: Properties can be passed to a animation method via `property` class instantiation:
+Properties can also be passed to an animation method via `property` class instantiation:

 ~~~{.cs}
 _animation.AnimateTo(new Property(_text, View.Property.ORIENTATION), new Property.Value(new Rotation(new Radian(new Degree(180.0f)), ...